micromaomao/blog/content/linux-ick/en.md

 Hmm, ok.
 This seems to just be setting the page table entries (PTEs) to be read-only (write-protect) if this page is supposed to CoW.
 If you drill down into either [`wrprotect_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/include/linux/pgtable.h#L851) or [`pte_wrprotect`](https://github.com/micromaomao/linux-dev/blob/ick/arch/x86/include/asm/pgtable.h#L440), none of those functions does anything fancy aside from just manipulating or setting the PTE flags.

 Note that [`__copy_present_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/mm/memory.c#L951) does 2 things at once &ndash; copy the PTEs to the child process's page table, and setting them as read-only in both the parent and the child if it is Copy-on-Write (CoW).
 This is slightly different from what we want to do, because we don't want to create a new page table &ndash; we just want to write-protect all the existing pages.
 How would we do that?

-If you want to have some fun, you can try breaking into the kernel debugger at a fork like this:
+We will find out in a bit &ndash; for now let's try to find out a bit more about memory management.

+#### Kgdb fun

+Have you ever wanted to run an actual kernel debugger?
+We can try breaking in the kernel when our test program makes the fork syscall.
+First we need a debug break just so that gdb can connect to the kernel and we can set our breakpoint:

 <pre>
 root@f8b9ed144f52:/# <b>echo g > /proc/sysrq-trigger</b>